Newsletter

 Newsletter Support JNS

-U.S. Secretary of War Pete Hegseth (C) awaits the arrival of U.S. President Donald Trump for the NATO Summit on July 7, 2026 in Ankara, Turkey.
+U.S. Secretary of Defense Pete Hegseth awaits the arrival of U.S. President Donald Trump for the NATO Summit in Ankara, Turkey, on July 7, 2026.
 Photo by Chris McGrath/Getty Images.

 U.S. Secretary of Defense Pete Hegseth (center) awaits the arrival of President Donald Trump for the NATO Summit in Ankara, Turkey, on July 7, 2026.
 Photo by Chris McGrath/Getty Images.

-The visit comes amid U.S. strikes on Iranian targets and Israeli concerns over the potential U.S. sale of F-35 fighter jets to Turkey.
+The visit would have come amid U.S. strikes on Iranian targets and Israeli concerns over the potential U.S. sale of F-35 fighter jets to Turkey.

-The trip was planned before the strikes were ordered, and it remains unclear whether recent developments will affect the visit.
-It would mark Hegseth’s first trip to Israel since he took office in January 2025.
+The trip was planned before the strikes were ordered, and it was unclear whether recent developments would affect the visit.
+It would have been Hegseth’s first trip to Israel since he took office in January 2025.

 The U.S. strikes followed overnight Iranian attacks on three commercial tankers in Omani waters near the Strait of Hormuz.
 Hours earlier, Washington announced it was canceling sanctions relief on Iranian oil sales, saying the move was intended to punish Tehran and restore economic pressure.